robfairh/arfc.github.io/software/moltres/wiki/input_example.md

 temperature increase through the reactor.
-Because of the negative feedback cofficients of fuel and moderator for this reactor composition (modeled after Oak Ridge's MSRE), the increase in average reactor temperature decreases the total reactor power and consequently the neutrons fluxes and precursor concentrations.
+Because of the negative feedback cofficients of fuel and moderator for this reactor composition (modeled after Oak Ridge's MSRE), the increase in average reactor temperature decreases the total reactor power and consequently the neutron fluxes and precursor concentrations.
 Similarly, increasing the inlet temperature, controlled through `diri_temp`, decreases reactor power.